 Hepatitis C is an infectious disease caused by the hepatitis C virus.
 The virus can cause both acute and chronic infection, ranging from a mild illness that lasts a few weeks to a serious lifelong illness that may cause cirrhosis (scarring of the liver), liver cancer or liver failure if left untreated.
 In Australia, the main route of transmission of the hepatitis C virus is through injecting drug use.
 While there is no vaccine to prevent hepatitis C infection, new treatments can cure hepatitis C in more than 90% of cases.

-In 2016, there were a total of 11,949 new cases of hepatitis C infection in Australia.
-The overall rate of hepatitis C diagnoses in Australia has remained stable between 2012 and 2015, however increased by 12% in the past year.
+In 2017, there were a total of 10,537 new cases of hepatitis C infection in Australia.
+The overall rate of hepatitis C diagnoses in Australia has declined slightly by 18% between 2008 and 2017, with the rate for 2017 the lowest in the last 10 years.
+The hepatitis C notification rate in the Aboriginal and Torres Strait Islander population was 4.4 times as high as in the non-Indigenous population in 2017.

 You can explore the hepatitis C data from Australia in the interactive graphs below.